dickhardt/openid-key-binding/openid-key-binding-1_0.md

 }
 ```

 # Privacy Considerations

 *To be completed.*

 # Security Considerations

-The public key bound ID Tokens in this document are designed to only provide authentication of a party via the completion of a proof of possession.
-As such the authentication secret of the ID Token is not the JWT itself, but instead a signing key.
-This differs from authentication offered by bearer tokens, as is currently done in OpenID Connect, in which the ID Token itself is the authentication secret.

 Proof of possession authentication provides a greater level of security than bearer token authentication.
 To authenticate with a bearer token, the authentication secret must be sent over the internet to the authenticating party.
 This presents a risk that the authentication secret be stolen is transit or stolen at the server endpoint and replayed.
-With proof of possession, the authentication secret, i.e. the signing key, never needs to leave the client.
-This reduces the chance of exposure and allows the client to use additional security mechanisms to protect the signing key e.g. HSMs (Hardware Security Modules) or web browser based SSMs (Software Security Modules).
+With proof of possession, the authentication secret, i.e. the private key, never needs to leave the client.
+This reduces the chance of exposure and allows the client to use additional security mechanisms to protect the private key such as HSMs (Hardware Security Modules) or web browser based SSMs (Software Security Modules).

-Public key bound ID Tokens must not be accepted as a form of bearer token authentication.
-If bearer token authentication is desired, bearer ID Tokens should be used instead.
+Public key bound ID Tokens provide a higher level security than bear ID Tokens by using proof of possession rather than bearer authentication.
+For this reason public key bound ID Tokens MUST NOT be accepted as a form of bearer token authentication.If bearer token authentication is desired, bearer ID Tokens should be used instead.

-*To be completed.*
+Internal to a closed ecosystem, the private key associated with a public key bound ID Token MAY be used to sign and authenticate the content of message.
+This used requires that the user's agent enforce secure domain separation via some other protocol between signatures on messages and proof of possession signatures on challenges.
+This is because in proof of possession the user signs any message provided as a challenge without regard for its content.

+The content of such signed messages MUST NOT be treated as authenticated outside of that ecosystem.

 # IANA Considerations